Nicholas Shehadie: Funeral

-Shehadie died aged 92 on 11 February 2018 and was granted a state funeral which was presided over by the Anglican Archbishop of Sydney Glenn Davies at St James' Church on 21 February 2018.
+Shehadie died aged 91 on 11 February 2018 and was granted a state funeral which was presided over by the Anglican Archbishop of Sydney, Glenn Davies at St James' Church on 22 February 2018.
 His funeral was attended by one of the largest groupings of national dignitaries in recent New South Wales history which included: Governors-General Sir Peter Cosgrove, Dame Quentin Bryce and Michael Jeffery; New South Wales Governors Dame Marie Bashir and David Hurley; former Prime Ministers Bob Hawke, Paul Keating and John Howard; current and former Premiers of New South Wales Barrie Unsworth, Nick Greiner, John Fahey, Morris Iemma, Kristina Keneally, Barry O'Farrell, Mike Baird and Gladys Berejiklian; Lord Mayor Clover Moore; Police Commissioners Andrew Scipione and Mick Fuller; Wallabies players and coaches Nick Farr-Jones, Michael Cheika, Alan Jones, Mark Ella and Glen Ella, and Olympian Dawn Fraser.
-Shehadie was buried privately at Waverley Cemetery in Bronte, New South Wales.
+Shehadie was buried privately at Waverley Cemetery in Bronte, Sydney, New South Wales.